Nevada Supreme Court Electronic Filing

 How are electronic documents served?

-When the clerk's office accepts a document for filing, the electronic filing system automatically emails a notice to all counsel who are registered e-file users that the document has been filed and is available on the court's electronic filing system.
+When the clerk's office accepts a document for filing, the electronic filing system automatically emails a notice to all parties who are registered e-file users that the document has been filed and is available on the court's electronic filing system.
 This notice is considered valid and effective service of the document on e-file users and has the same legal effect as service of a paper document.

 How do I calculate the deadline for responding to an e-served document?